onaio/wb-composting/docs/admin_user_interface.rst

     * **Small Breadth** - The width/breadth of the bottom part of the skip.
     * **Large Breadth** - The width/breadth of the top part of the skip.

 Click **Create** to save it.
-Once its is saved, you will get an alert that it has been created.
+Once it's saved, you will get an alert that it has been created.
 Click on **Skip Types** to go back to the list of skips.
 You should see the skip you just created in the list.